misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 <Figures figure="9-85">A simple radial gradient in multiple settings</Figures>

-In all of these cases, because no position was declared, the default of center was used.
-Because no shape was declared, the shape is an ellipse for all cases but the square ele‐ ment; in that case, the shape is a circle.
+In all of these cases, because no position was declared, the default of `center` was used.
+Because no shape was declared, the shape is an ellipse for all cases but the square element; in that case, the shape is a circle.
 Finally, because no color-stop or color-hint positions were declared, the first is placed at the beginning of the gradient ray, and the last at the end, with a linear blend from one to the other.

-That’s right: the gradient ray, which is the radial equivalent to the gradient line in lin‐ ear gradients.
+That’s right: the gradient ray, which is the radial equivalent to the gradient line in linear gradients.
 It extends outward from the center of the gradient directly to the right, and the rest of the gradient is constructed from it.
 (We’ll get to the details on that in just a bit.)

 #### Shape and size

-First off, there are exactly two possible shape values (and thus two possible shapes) for a radial gradient: circle and ellipse.
+First off, there are exactly two possible shape values (and thus two possible shapes) for a radial gradient: `circle` and `ellipse`.
 The shape of a gradient can be declared explicitly, or it can be implied by the way you size the gradient image.

 So, on to sizing.
 As always, the simplest way to size a radial gradient is with either one non-negative length (if you’re sizing a circle) or two non-negative lengths (if it’s an ellipse).
 Say you have this radial gradient:

 ```css
 radial-gradient(50px, purple, gold)
 ```

 This creates a circular radial gradient that fades from purple at the center to gold at a distance of 50 pixels from the center.
 If we add another length, then the shape becomes an ellipse that’s as wide as the first length, and as tall as the second length:

 ```css
 radial-gradient(50px 100px, purple, gold)